AleksanderRDL/P8-Aleks-Fork/Sprint/range-training-redesign.md

 - overlap limits to avoid near-duplicate queries
 - held-out seeds and held-out generator settings

+Time-domain rule for scale-up:

+- Training queries on multi-day data must look structurally identical to single-day eval queries when eval remains day-based.
+- Add an `anchor_day` time-domain mode: sample an anchor point, then clamp `t_start` / `t_end` to the calendar/source-file day containing that anchor.
+- Prefer absolute time half-windows such as `range_time_hours=5.0` over dataset-relative time fractions for final range experiments.
+- Do not let multi-day train bounds silently create multi-day query windows.

+This is not cosmetic.
+If train queries can span multiple days but eval queries cannot, the model learns a different query prior than the one used for final claims.

 First A/B set:

 - fixed footprint